How to Clean a Toilet tank – Don’t Bleach Again

 Keeping the Toilet Tank Clean

 Learning how to clean a toilet tank is one thing.
 Knowing how to keep it clean at all times is another thing altogether.
 It is exceedingly important that you take good care of your toilet tank.
-It will in return save you a lot of headache and plumbing costs.
+It will, in return, save you a lot of headaches and plumbing costs.
 There are 2 main ways to keep your toilet tank in good condition:

 1. Clean the toilet tank at least twice a year